getcarina/getcarina.com/_best-practices/container-technologies-orchestration-clusters.md

 for Apache’s Brooklyn.

 Because of its flexibility, Marathon can operate as a cluster-wide process supervisor.
-Marathon operates as a private Platform-as-a-Servuce through functionality that includes service discovery, failure handling, deployment, and scalability.
+Marathon operates as a private Platform-as-a-Service through functionality that includes service discovery, failure handling, deployment, and scalability.

 Deimos, also from Mesosphere, is a plugin for Mesos, enabling it to work with Docker; Deimos provides external containerization.